streathamchess/streathamchess.github.io/index.md

 chess, you won't have to pay anything at all.

 So read on to learn a little more [about us](/about/index.html), [where we play](/about/venues.html) and [how to join](/join.html).
 Feel free to simply drop by at one our Tuesday sessions at Streatham Library, or [get in touch](contact.html) for more information on the club.

+### Enter our Anniversary Rapidplay now, while there are still places left!
+We’re holding a one day rapidplay on Saturday 17 September at Streatham Library to mark the conclusion of our 150th anniversary celebrations:
+- Six rounds of 25 minutes plus 5 seconds per move.
+- Two sections - Major (under 2400) and Minor (under 1750).
+- Entry fee just £20 for ECF Silver members.
+- Winners and runners-up in each section will receive £100/£50; further prizes subject to entries.

+For more information, and to enter online, visit the [tournament website](http://congress.org.uk/congress/187/home).

 <br/>

 <hr>